X01XX/risc-v-memory-management-vf2/README.md

     Keep a list of struct-info structs, containing struct name and function addresses for printing, deallocating, and string parsing.

-    See example11.txt in the forth-memory-management project.
+    See example7.txt and example11.txt in the forth-memory-management project.
 </pre>